-- 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm (Working Together, DfE 2018).
+- 1.1 Safeguarding is defined as: - Providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.

+1.2 Child Protection is defined as:

+activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.
+(Working Together, DfE 2023)

-This includes, but is not limited to safeguarding children in specific circumstances:
+This includes, but is not limited to safeguarding children/young people in specific circumstances:

 - Neglect

 - Emotional abuse

 - Bullying, including online and prejudicebased bullying

-- Gender based violence/violence against

-women and girls
+- Gender based violence/violence against women and girls

 - Child Sexual Exploitation and trafficking

 - Teenage relationship abuse

 - Gang/youth violence including initiation/hazing

 - Female Genital Mutilation

 - Fabricated/induced illness

 - Online including grooming via social networking, online gaming, video messaging

 - Physical abuse

 - Sexual abuse

 - Racist, disability and homophobic or transphobic abuse

 - Radicalisation and/ or extremist behaviour

+- Honour Based Abuse

 - Child on Child abuse

 - Substance abuse

 - Domestic abuse/violence

 - Forced marriage

 - Poor parenting

-- The impact of new technologies on sexual behaviour: e.g., Youth Produced Sexual Imagery
+- The impact of new technologies on sexual behaviour: e.g. Youth Produced Sexual Imagery